 Author: Sam Wachter

-The first week of #JRPGJuly is a wrap!
-Let’s see how the RPGamer staff progressed in their chosen RPGs.
+The second week of #JRPGJuly is in the books.
+Let’s see how things are progressing for the RPGamer staff with their chosen games.